mohannashahrad/FlaskIntro/frontend/README.md

-To run this app, you will need to run: npm i react-router-dom
+To run this web app, you will first need to run: yarn add react-router-dom yarn add react-bootstrap
-+ others?